alphanodes/additionals/docs/macros/issue.rst

 .. function:: {{issue(url [, format=FORMAT, id=ISSUE_ID, note_id=COMMENT_ID])}}

-    Display link to issue with subject
+    Display a link to issue with subject

-    :param string url: URL to issue with issue id (and note_id)
+    :param string url: URL to an issue with issue id (and note_id)
     :param string format: custom format of link name.
 Possible values: full, text, short or link.
 If not specified 'link' is used as default.
-    :param int id: issue id (if this is defined, it will be always used - and not from URL)
+    :param int id: issue id (if this is defined, it will be always used prioritized - before the parameter for URL)
-    :param int note_id: comment id (if this is defined, it will be always used - and not from URL)
+    :param int note_id: comment id (if this is defined, it will be always used prioritized - before the parameter for URL)

 Examples
 ++++++++